 Side effects can range from decreased appetite and weight loss to mood swings and sleep problems, so it's important to communicate with your consultant psychiatrist and inform us if you regularly experience any significant adverse side effects.

 I noticed a difference within a few days really, and once I was on a stable dose it was like I was a new person.
 They have been really effective, I can’t believe I waited so long.

-These drugs are longer lasting, which means they only need to be taken once a day and can be useful for people who also suffer with depression as they have anti-depressive qualities.
-Strattera is generally used when stimulants have been ruled out or are not effective.
+Non-stimulant ADHD medications are longer lasting, which means they only need to be taken once a day and can be useful for people who also experience depression as they have anti-depressive qualities.

 One of the most commonly used non-stimulants is Atomoxetine (sometimes called Strattera).
 This can help people with ADHD by increasing noradrenaline levels.
 This increases the number of messages passed in the brain which in turn increases concentration and helps control impulses.
 Atomoxetine is generally used when stimulants have been ruled out or aren't effective.

 Side effects of non-stimulant ADHD medication can range from decreased appetite and weight loss to sleep disturbances.
 Again, we recommend contacting us if you regularly experience any significant adverse side effects from your medication.